 As a core course satisfying general education requirements, a significant amount of integration of basic skills from other areas will be done.
 You will need to draw on basic communication skills, basic reasoning skills, and basic mathematical skills.
 The core curriculum is established by the college and is an important part of your education, independent of your major, and this course can help develop those skills that are emphasized in the core curriculum.
-The physical sciences also provide an excellent opportunity to develop the college-wide competencies listed on the page titled Academic Assessment at Rivier College that go hand-in-hand with the core curriculum.
+The physical sciences also provide an excellent opportunity to develop the college-wide competencies listed on the page titled Academic Assessment at Rivier University that go hand-in-hand with the core curriculum.
 These are basic and should be kept in mind as the course develops.
 In addition, you should acknowledge that whether the class is interesting or not depends mostly on you and that the class provides the framework for your own learning, not a substitute for it.

 Although a theory course in the physical sciences, this course will not introduce you to all of the principles associated with the physical sciences.
 That would be impossible.
 This course will be mostly hands-on and activity based where selected concepts and principles will be used to illustrate the methods that scientists use, to introduce some of the most fundamental areas of physical science, and to develop better reasoning skills.
 The activities will be drawn from physics, chemistry, earth science and space science.
 As indicated before, however, equal attention to each area will be impossible.